illia-bieliaiev-it/OverSecuredTestTask/README.md

 For this I used Microsoft authenticator app for smartphones.
 Also I used AWS CloudTrail which logs Admin actions.
 It logs them and I created Cloudwatch metric for these logs.
-If there are too many policy attaching or detaching, adding or deleting IAM users during 30-60 last seconds (suspicious actions) - CloudWatch moves to Alarm state, sends event AWS SNS topic (Simple Notification Service).
+If there are too many policy attaching or detaching, adding or deleting IAM users during 30-60 last seconds (suspicious actions) - CloudWatch moves to Alarm state, sends event to AWS SNS topic (Simple Notification Service).
 This topic sends letter about these actions to definite registrated email in AOL Mail (oversecuredtesttask@aol.com).